banzor/awesome-grid/README.md

 * [RealGrid](http://www.realgrid.com/) - Professional grid library on Canvas aimed at Enterprise level but almost all documentation is written in Korean.
 * [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid and Data Presentation Components.
 There is a .NET version.
 SpreadJS is a serious product but the documentation and samples organization is complex.
+* [FlexGrid](https://www.grapecity.com/en/wijmo-flexgrid) - A fast and flexible JavaScript data grid with zero dependencies.
+FlexGrid has deep integration with frameworks like Angular, React, Vue and Web Components.

 ## Specific Libraries
 ### jQuery